syseleven/grav-docs-metakube/pages/04.Support/01.issue-reporting-guideline/default.en.md

 ### Which cluster is affected?

-Each cluster has a unique Identifier.
-If you don't know your Identifier, you can check the second part of the name of your nodes:
+Each cluster has a unique identifier.
+If you don't know your identifier, you can check the second part of the name of your nodes:

 ```bash
 $ kubectl get nodes